Awards and Scholarships

 The Gabriel Zimmerman Memorial Scholarship Fund has been established to support undergraduate students in the Division of Social Sciences who are passionate about social issues and committed to public service.
 Gabriel “Gabe” Zimmerman graduated from UC Santa Cruz in 2002 as a Sociology major, and he was working for Arizona Congresswoman Gabrielle Giffords as her Director of Community Outreach when he was tragically shot and killed.
 Generous donations from more than 520 alumni, community members, and the general public funded this endowment.
 In 2022 up to $9,000 is available to award to one or more outstanding undergraduate students majoring in any of the departments within the Division of Social Sciences.

 Undergraduate majors in the social sciences are invited to apply for this scholarship by submitting: 1) a short essay (2-3 pages maximum) about their passion for social issues and commitment to public service, 2) a resume and 3) an unofficial copy of a transcript.
 Candidates must be in good academic standing.
-Applications for Legal Studies must be submitted by April 7th through this form.
+Applications must be submitted by March 1st, 2025 through this form.

 Benjamin Quaye Memorial Scholarship